-During the school day the use of cell phones and electronic devices may be restricted in instructional areas.
+The use of cell phones and electronic devices is restricted in instructional areas.
 During classroom instruction, the use of all cell phones and electronic devices will be at the discretion of the teacher.
+When the bell rings, personal devices must be turned off.